 Turning the speaker on and pairing it to your device is straightforward, and Ultimate Ears claims the battery will last for up to 10 hours at 75 per cent volume.

 You can also double up on the sound: hold down the UE logo on the top of the speaker and you can pair a couple of Wonderbooms together.
-Oddly, though, it doesn’t pair with other UE products.
+Oddly, though, it doesn’t pair with other Ultimate Ears products.

 That logo also acts as playback control, letting you pause or skip your tracks.